loonwerks/CASE/TA5/case-env/readme.md

 ## Post Setup

-* To update FMIDE to the latest nightly release, simply re-run:
+* To update FMIDE to the latest nightly release, simply (re-)run the following in the VM:

   ```bash
   $SIREUM_HOME/bin/install/fmide.cmd